 The slowdown in economic activity caused by the geopolitical uncertainty impacted the Group operations in the different countries of its perimeter.
-Despite the overall liquidity situation of the Group is safe and under constant control, some risks may materialize, depending on the economic recovery.
+Despite the overall liquidity situation of the Group is safe and under constant control, the evolution of the events might amplify the risks described above.